meltano/meltano/docs/src/_concepts/project.md

 ```

 The core Meltano library and CLI never access the `annotations` field.
 To access it, one must read `meltano.yml`.
 Nothing within an `annotations` field should be thought of as part of Meltano's own configuration - it is merely extra data that Meltano permits within its configuration files.

+Annotations are supported in the following locations within `meltano.yml`:

+- At the top level
+- In a job definition
+- In a schedule definition
+- In an environments definition
+- In a plugin definition
+- In an environment plugin definition
+- In a plugin setting definition

 ## `.gitignore`